Virginia Rental Agreement

 • Statement of Tenant Rights and Responsibilities (required for all leases) Landlords must accompany every new lease with a Statement of Tenant Rights and Responsibilities produced by the state Department of Housing and Community Development.

-• Fee Disclosure Statement (required for all leases) Landlords must disclose the total rent and all fees which may be charged under the lease, together with a statement that the landlord is not allowed to charge fees which aren’t in the disclosure (and aren’t agreed later in an addendum).
+• Fee Disclosure Statement (required for all leases) Landlords must disclose the total rent and all fees which may be charged under the lease.
+This disclosure must come together with a statement that the landlord can’t charge fees which aren’t in the disclosure, unless agreed later in writing via addendum.

-• Defective Drywall Disclosure (required for some leases) – Virginia landlords must disclose any knowledge of defective drywall on the rental property, for tenant safety.
+• Defective Drywall Disclosure (required for some leases) – Virginia leases must disclose any knowledge of potentially hazardous defective drywall.

-• Methamphetamine Contamination Disclosure (required for some leases) – Virginia landlords must disclose any actual knowledge of potential methamphetamine contamination in the property.
-Property with untreated contamination can’t be rented out.
+• Methamphetamine Contamination Disclosure (required for some leases) – Virginia landlords must disclose any knowledge relating to methamphetamine manufacturing or contamination on rental property.

 To learn more about required disclosures in Virginia, click here.
 Some Virginia cities, like Virginia Beach, may require additional disclosures.
 Local laws apply in addition to state laws.